 We believe that power belongs in the hands of consumers, and we’re doing everything we can to keep it there.
 You tell us about your complaint, and using a combination of automation and one-on-one guidance, we’ll help you submit the paperwork, move through the legal steps, and work toward arbitration.

 Banks, gyms, phone and cable companies, internet service providers, and more — we’ve taken them all on.
 65 percent of our clients are offered compensation, and the average claim amounts to $700.
+And if we can’t help, we’ll try to take your claim to someone who can.

 Let’s fight your fight together.
-Start a claim today.

 Best of the Best.
 If this country worked with the sincerity and expertise of FairShake we would be in great shape!Allie, real FairShake customer